phthien241/Travel-Website-Voyage-Vista/README.md

 - Tourist Attractions & Countries: Users can browse and explore details about different tourist attractions and countries, making it easier to plan their next adventure.

 # Tech Stack & Libraries
-This project is built using a combination of popular libraries and middlewares:
+This project is built using Angular, Bootstrap, Node.js, MongoDB and a combination of popular libraries and middlewares:

 - Express.js: Fast, unopinionated web application framework.
 - Mongoose: Elegant MongoDB object modeling for Node.js.